vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Clark, Matthew

-2006 The Daśanāmī-Sam. nyāsīs.
+2006 The Daśanāmī-Saṁnyāsīs.
 The Integration of Ascetic Lineages into an Order.
 Brill, Leiden–BostoṇBrill’s Indological Library 23.

 Cœd`es, George